rust-lang/book/second-edition/src/ch01-03-how-rust-is-made-and-nightly-rust.md

-# How Rust is made and "nightly Rust"
+## How Rust is Made and "Nightly Rust"

 Before we dive into the language itself, we'd like to finish up the introductory chapter by talking about how Rust is made, and how that affects